kvalle/writings/original-lisp.md

 ['lambda', ['x'], ['cons', 'x', ['cons', 'x', ['quote', []]]]]
 ```

 The `parse` function takes one argument, the program string, and returns the corresponding AST.
-There is also an opposite funciton `unparse` which converts ASTs back into Lisp source strings.
+There is also an opposite function `unparse` which converts ASTs back into Lisp source strings.

 ```python
 >>> from rootlisp.parser import unparse